scriptotek/almar/README.md

     lokar --diffs interactive 'Kretser' 'Integrerte kretser' 'Elektriske kretser'

-For each document, you will be presented with the title and subject headings, and can make a choice of whether to (1) replace "Kretser" with "Integrerte kretser", (2) replace it with "Elektriske kretser", or (3) just remove "Kretser".
+For each record, Almar will print the title and subject headings and ask you which of the two headings to include on the record.
+Use the arrow keys and space to check one or the other, both or none of the headings, then press Enter to confirm the selection and save the record.

 ## Notes